 In Matthew 28:19-20, Jesus told His disciples: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you…” In our effort to follow the Great Commission, Friendship uses the strategy exemplified in Acts 1:8 to share the Gospel of Jesus Christ to the world by being “witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 The possibilities are endless as we build bridges in our community, throughout our country, and around the world.

-In June, Friendship will send its third mission team to Vidor, Texas.
+In October, Friendship will send its fourth mission team to Vidor, Texas.
 This small community is still reeling from damage caused from Hurricane Harvey.
 The team from Friendship will assist local residence by hanging dry-wall, finishing dry-wall, and painting.
 We have partnered with Nehemiah’s Vision, a local ministry committed to helping people rebuild their homes.

 Labor For Your Neighbor is a community outreach ministry coordinated through our Sunday morning small groups at Friendship.
 Each small group seeks to make a positive impact on our community by going beyond the four-walls of the church building and demonstrating Christ’s love to others.
 In past months, our small groups have renovated a home for a single mother, organized a community water-play-day for a local housing project, and performed needed yard work for widows in our area.
 There is still much to do!
 Lots need cleaning, yards need mowing, homes need to be repaired, but, even more importantly, people need to see the love of Christ in action.
 Friendship is committed to seeking ways to move the church into the community so that others may believe.